 I love machine embroidered appliqué.
 I love the texture, patterns, and variety you can get by incorporating fabric with embroidery.
 It’s also great for reducing stitch counts and improving fabric coverage when embroidering on prints, textures, and high contrast background fabrics.

-My favorite method for machine embroidered appliqué requires pre-cutting all the appliqué pieces.
 This not only speeds up machine time since you don’t have to stop and cut each piece as you sew, it also improves quality because the hoop tension does not get distorted from the cutting and—assuming you cut and placed your pieces accurately—there are no raveled out “pokies” sticking out from the stitching or gaps where the fabric was misplaced or cut short.

 Of course, getting precisely cut pieces can be tricky and time consuming.
 For all my appliqués digitized in my professional system, I provide accurate, vectored pattern files as PDF.
 Now that we have a range of affordable cutters on the market, I’ve added SVG and FCM files to the mix.